Media processor

-A media processor, mostly used as an image/video processor, is a microprocessor-based system-on-a-chip which is designed to deal with digital streaming data in real-time (e.g. display refresh) rates.
+A media processor, mostly used as an image/video processor, is a microprocessor-based system-on-a-chip (SOC) which is designed to deal with digital streaming data in real-time (e.g. display refresh) rates.
 These devices can also be considered a class of digital signal processors (DSPs).

 Unlike graphics processing units (GPUs), which are used for computer displays, media processors are targeted at digital televisions and set-top boxes.

 The streaming digital media classes include: